 Have you ever heard the saying "if you do anything for three weeks it will become a habit"?
 Well, the point of this is, if you get into a routine, it becomes easier over time.
 One note on this though, the devil does not want you to grow or strengthen your relationship with God, so reading Christian books will be difficult sometimes, and excuses can creep into your mind, but don't let them!
 Put your relationship with God first.
 Take it one day at a time, focusing only on today and leave tomorrow to God.
 Make time during the day to read, even if it is just one paragraph, and continue that each day taking it step by step till you get into a routine.
 It is worth it!

 As we know, prayer should never be our last resort, and prayer is very powerful.
 Therefore, if you are having difficulties, or dreading reading, then pray for God to help you, for God to place a desire in your heart, and a disciplined nature in your mind to read.
 Pray for a passion to grow your relationship with God.
 He wants that more than anything, so He will help you if you just ask and seek Him!

 5. Start Reading

 Enjoy reading!
 Enjoy your time with God!
 Enjoy your growing relationship!
 And if you want, share with me how your reading is going, or what you are learning.
-I would love to hear from you.
-We have a book club on this site and would love for you to join!
+I would love to hear from you!